ianno/eecs149_spin/README.md

 3. [](count == 0) -> <>(state == OFF)
 4. []( (state == HOLD) -> ((x != DISABLE) && (x != RESUME) )) -> <>(state == STANDBY)

+To compile and verify the model you can use 'ispin' (SPIN graphical environment), or, using the command line, with:

+- spin -a cruise.pml
+- gcc -o pan pan.c
+- ./pan -N p1 (for property p1)
+- ./pan -N p2 (for property p2)
+- ...

 Author: Antonio Iannopollo
 Email: antonio@berkeley.edu